annetteclopezdavila/Advanced_Machine_Learning/Projects/Project4.md

 plt.ylabel("Deviance Residuals")
 plt.show()
 ~~~
 We can also plot a histogram of our residuals in order to see whether the variance has a particular distribution.
+A histogram will clarify the frequency of the residuals.
 ~~~
 import matplotlib.pyplot as plt import numpy as np